adrianmota/learning-notes/csharp.md

 It supports static typing, strong typing, lexical scope, functional and object oriented programming.
 This language can be used to develop desktop apps, web apps and web services.

+C# runs in the .NET Framework, but now it is supported by other platforms that implement the CLI (Common Language Infrastructure), like .NET and Mono.

 ## Characteristics

 C# is a portable language, due to the technical standard and specification called Common Language Infrastructure (CLI), which allows the